Customer loyalty: A guide to types and strategies

 Take Sephora, for example.
 The retailer offers a Beauty Insider program where customers receive reward points for every dollar they spend.
 They can then use those points to choose gifts.
 Loyal customers are rewarded just for continuing their buying habits, further deepening their ties to the business and giving them value they can’t find at competitors.

 - Spend-based programs

 When developing a loyalty or referral program, choose rewards that your particular audience will find enticing.
 You can base your customer rewards on how much money they spend, how often they make purchases, or how many people they refer.
 Not sure what your customers would prefer?
 Ask them.

 How to measure customer loyalty

-- Customer retention rate measures the number of customers a company retains over a given period of time.
+Customer retention rate measures the number of customers a company retains over a given time frame.
 Any business that wants to succeed must keep a close eye on this metric.

 Behavior is just as important to track as metrics when it comes to understanding customer loyalty, though behavioral data can be harder to wrangle.

-Stay up-to-date on the latest customer behavior statistics and regularly ask your customers for feedback so you can better understand how they think and feel.
+Stay up-to-date on the latest customer behavior statistics, and regularly ask your customers for feedback so you can better understand how they think and feel about your brand.
 From there, you can reevaluate your customer experience to see where you may be able to make improvements.
 Investing in customer service software is also beneficial, as it can provide even more insights into your customers and their buying habits.
-Get started today, and you’ll soon see the benefits of studying your customers for yourself.